-The Town of Benton is in an area in which most wetlands are associated primarily with the rivers and streams.
+The Town of Gratiot is within the Southwest Savanna ecological landscape, an area in which most wetlands are associated primarily with the rivers and streams.
 The importance of glacial activity in forming lakes and wetlands is illustrated by the lack of these water bodies in the Driftless Area of southwestern Wisconsin (see Map 3.2.1.).
 In fact, wetlands comprise only 1% of the land cover in Southwest Savanna landscape (Wisconsin Land Legacy Report, 2002) and only 0.8% of Lafayette County (WI-DNR, 2006).
 Lafayette County has few wetlands not only due to being in the Driftless Area, but also because the area has experienced wetland draining for agricultural purposes.